williammatty1-netizen/fts-heating-tracker/README.md

 All of these are optional; sensible defaults are baked in.

 Env var / flag	Default	Meaning
-FTS_LOCATION_KEYWORDS / --location-keywords	Manchester,Trafford,Salford,Stockport	Comma-separated location keywords (any one must match)
+FTS_LOCATION_KEYWORDS / --location-keywords	Manchester,Trafford,Salford,Stockport	Comma-separated location keywords, matched as free text anywhere in the notice (any one must match)
+FTS_POSTCODE_AREAS / --postcode-areas	CA,LA,FY,PR,BB,BL,OL,WN,L,M,WA,CH,CW,SK,ST,TF,LL	Comma-separated Royal Mail postcode AREA codes (the letters before the first digit, e.g. SK in SK3 0SD).
+Matched against each notice's actual postcode field(s), never free text — short codes like M, L, ST would be far too noisy to text-search for.
+A notice matches location if it matches either this or FTS_LOCATION_KEYWORDS.
 FTS_HEATING_KEYWORDS / --heating-keywords	heat pump,district heat,HIU,MVHR,MEP	Comma-separated heating/MEP keywords (any one must match)
 FTS_LOOKBACK_HOURS / --lookback-hours	26	How far back to query updatedFrom.
 Kept slightly over 24h so a daily cron never leaves a gap even if a run is late.
 FTS_STATE_FILE / --state-file	seen_notices.json	Dedupe state file path